The Bankrate promise

-Investors like silver for many reasons, but many see it as a store of value in uncertain times, while others see silver and other precious metals such as gold as protection against inflation.
+Investors like silver for many reasons.
+Many see it as a store of value in uncertain times, while others see silver and other precious metals such as gold as protection against inflation.
 For this latter group, investing in silver is a way to be sure that they have a currency that can’t be inflated away by money printing or potentially destructive Federal Reserve policy.

-There are a number of ways to invest in silver, from owning it outright to owning shares in companies that produce it.
+Curious about how to buy silver?
+There are several ways to invest in the metal, from owning it outright to owning shares in companies that produce it.
 Here are five of the best ways to invest in silver.

 Each of the ways to invest in silver comes with its own risks and rewards.

 1. Coins or bullion